kristopolous/BOOTSTRA.386/README.md

 ### Attributions

-The font for the v4 is by VileR, used under Creative Commons Share-Alike, which [can be found at int10h.org](https://int10h.org/oldschool-pc-fonts/fontlist/).
+The font for v4/5 is by VileR, used under Creative Commons Share-Alike, which [can be found at int10h.org](https://int10h.org/oldschool-pc-fonts/fontlist/).